hnakamur/waza_tls/README.md

-hutaback
+waza_tls
 ========

-hutaback is an experimental HTTP library using io_uring.
-It is written in Zig.
+waza_tls is an experimental TLS library written in Zig.
-However it does use the zig's async/await.
-It uses callbacks instead.

-This project is meant for me to learn callback style programming using io_uring.
+This project is meant for me to learn Zig and TLS.
-I'd like to see whether it is reasonable for me to write and maintain callback-based code.
-Also I'd like to see the performance difference, such as latency, throughtput, and memory footprint.
+I'm not a security expert and this library is not meant for production use.